 Working alone is a double-edged sword.
-On the one hand, you have complete creative freedom and report to nobody but yourself.
-On the other, you must handle all creative and technical work, marketing, outreach, and manage the business itself.
+On one hand, you have complete creative freedom and report to nobody but yourself.
+On the other, you must handle all creative and technical work, marketing, outreach and manage the business itself.

 While the sheer volume of work alone can be overwhelming, the sense of responsibility and feeling overextended can be emotionally and physically exhausting for many creators.
 This is especially true during slow development periods.